- Respect and Safety at Carleton

 The Canadian Center for Occupational Health and Safety (CCOHS) has put together this useful infographic on bullying in the workplace.

 Launched in 2011, the “Respect and Safety” campaign has been part of Carleton’s commitment to providing a safe and respectful workplace.
-Violence and Harassment training has since become mandatory for all Carleton employees.
+Respect and Safety Training (formerly Violence and Harassment prevention training has since become mandatory for all Carleton employees.

 The Occupational Health and Safety Act (OHSA) was first amended in 2010 to provide protection for workers from workplace violence and harassment.
 In 2016, the definition of workplace harassment was expanded to include sexual harassment.